CursosAlbertoBasalo/softtek-angular-avanzado-marzo/docs/CLI.md

 #=================

 # Provided in root effects on compiled code
-ng g m trips --module app.module.ts --route 'trips'
+ng g m labs --module app.module.ts --route 'labs' ng g s labs/tripCalculations
 # Use in one module, weights in this particular module
 # If used in more weights in common module
-ng g s trips/tripCalculations

 ## Inversion of control
 #======================

 # Show units in different systems
-ng g s trips/weightAbstract
+ng g s labs/weightAbstract
-ng g s trips/weightMetric
+ng g s labs/weightMetric
-ng g s trips/weightImperial
+ng g s labs/weightImperial

 # Injection tokens
 #=================